How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 Secret recordings can breach privacy laws and lead to legal complications.

-Remove sensitive items before inspections—bills, ID documents, medication, or anything that reveals private health or financial details.
+Remove sensitive items before inspections, such as bills, ID documents, medication, or any other information that reveals private health or financial details.

-Protecting your own data is part of presenting a sale-ready home.
+Protecting your data is part of presenting a sale-ready home.

 When buyers enquire through portals like realestate.com.au or Domain, their data is captured by: